 Wartburg College displayed all 7 volumes of The Saint John's Bible at the Waldemar A. Schmidt Art Gallery in the Bachman Fine Arts Center from January 10-Feb.
 21, 2014.
-The exhibit also featureed 10 framed illuminations from The Saint John's Bible.
+The exhibit also featured framed illuminations from Heritage Edition of The Saint John's Bible.

 From the Gallery exhibit description: In 1998, Saint John's Abbey and University commissioned renowned calligrapher Donald Jackson to produce a hand-written, hand-illuminated Bible.
 We invite you to explore this work of art that unites an ancient Benedictine tradition with the technology and vision of today, illuminating the Word of God for a new millennium.

-After the exhibit closed, 2 volumes of the Heritage Edition, Gospels & Acts and the Pentateuch will remain at Wartburg College for the rest of 2014.
-These volumes will be displayed at various locations on the campus, including Vogel Library, for an entire year.
+After the exhibit closed, two volumes of the Heritage Edition, Gospels & Acts and the Pentateuch, will remain at Wartburg College for the rest of 2014.
+These volumes will be displayed at various locations on the campus, including Vogel Library, for the entire year.
 Special exhibits and events will be ongoing.